Heading to South Corsica?

 - The main service provider is SPMB

-- Note that in case of bas weather conditions, boat rides may be cancelled
+- Know that in case of bas weather conditions, boat rides may be cancelled

 The boats have a protected section and open seating.